Shoma Uno

 Uno is the first skater to successfully land a quadruple flip, and the second skater behind Yuzuru Hanyu to land a quadruple loop in an international competition.
+In 2023, Uno became the first man from Japan to win back-to-back world titles.
 He is also the historic record-holder for the highest score by a junior in the short program.

-Personal life
+Early life and family

-Shoma Uno was born on 17 December 1997, in Nagoya, Japan.
-He was born prematurely, weighing only 900 grams and fitting in the palm of his father's hand.
-He has a younger brother, Itsuki.
-Since 2019 he has been sponsored by Mizuno.
+Shoma Uno was born on 17 December 1997, in Nagoya, Japan, to Junko and Hiroko Uno.
+He has a younger brother, Itsuki, and his grandfather is Japanese painter Fujio Uno.
+Uno was born prematurely, weighing only 900 g and fitting in the palm of his father's hand.
+The blanket used to cover him was a handkerchief.
+He suffered from asthma as a child and was in and out of hospitals.
+To strengthen his body, his parents had him try all kinds of sports like soccer, tennis, and ballet.
+However, in soccer, he was always terrified of the other players and hid behind the goal.

 Career

 Early years

-Uno started skating when he was five because of Mao Asada, who talked to him at a skating rink.
+Uno started skating when he was five because of Mao Asada, who talked to him at a skating rink, and he liked skating so much that he begged his parents to go back to the rink.
+He enrolled in skating classes in Nagoya and started practicing 5–6 hours a day.

 His figure skating idol is Daisuke Takahashi.
 Uno won bronze at the Japan Junior Championships of the 2009–2010 season but did not finish on the podium in either of the next two years.

 Junior career

 2011–2012 season: Junior international debut

 Uno made his Junior Grand Prix (JGP) debut in the 2011–2012 season, winning a bronze medal at the JGP Tallinn Cup in Estonia after placing 4th at the event in Poland.
 At the 2012 Winter Youth Olympics, he won silver in the individual event and gold in the team event.
 He finished 10th at the 2012 World Junior Championships.
 Uno was invited to skate in the gala at the 2012 World Team Trophy as the silver medalist in Winter Youth Olympics.